-Sentinelese: This hunter-gatherer tribe numbering approximately 50, lives in North Sentinelese Island (54Km west of Port Blair) having an extent of 60 Sq Km.
+Sentinelese: This hunter-gatherer tribe numbering approximately 50, lives in North Sentinelese Island (54,3 kms west of Port Blair) having an extent of 60 Sq km.
 The Administration has adopted an 'eyes-open and hands-off' policy to ensure that no poachers enter into the island.
-A protocol of Circumnavigation of the North Sentinel Island by a team constituted by the Administration has been made and notified in consultation with Govt of India.
+A protocol of Circumnavigation of the North Sentinel Island has been made and notified in consultation with Govt of India.

 Jarawas: Protection and welfare measures are extended to the Jarawas as per the Jarawa Policy framed in the year 2004.
 The extent of Jarawa reserved area is 1028 SqKm, meant exclusively for them.
 The Administration, through AAJVS, extends health and other calibrated amenities preferably in-situ.
-Due to the constant efforts, today the population of Jarawa has reached upto 441, which had once plummeted to less than 200.
 A Buffer Zone of 5 Km band around JTR has been notified, banning all commercial and tourism establishments detrimental to their existence.
 It is ensured that no interaction by non-tribals takes place with Jarawas.
-Movement of vehicles on the Andaman Trunk Road (ATR) while passing through the Jarawa Tribal Reserve Segment is regulated and monitored by convoy system.
-The Administration is taking steps to provide an alternate sea route to reduce the density of traffic in this segment of ATR.
+Movement of vehicles on the Andaman Trunk Road (ATR) is regulated and monitored by convoy system.
+The Administration is taking steps to provide an alternate sea route.
+Due to the constant efforts, today the population has reached upto 441, which had once plummeted to less than 200.

-On the advice of Ministry of Tribal Affairs, ethnographic and empirical studies on the culture, livelihood activities, health issues etc of Jarawas have been carried out by subject experts and with the support of AAJVS.
-Based on the study reports entitled "Calendrical movements of Jarawas" and "Kangapo" (a Stitched garment in Jarawa language) submitted by the Experts, the ANI Administration has taken following steps: -
+On the advice of Ministry of Tribal Affairs, ethnographic studies on the culture, livelihood activities, health issues etc of Jarawas and empirical study on Jarawas have been carried out by subject experts in ANTRI and with the support of AAJVS.
+Based on the study reports entitled "Calendrical movements of Jarawas" and "Kangapo" (a Stitched garment in Jarawa language) submitted by the Experts, the ANI Administration has taken following steps: - by a team Constituted by the